AlexT321/AlexT321/README.md

 - 👋 Hi, I’m @AlexT321
-- 👀 I’m interested in Computer Science, Web development, Web design, and using these skills to contribute to the community.
+- 👀 I’m interested in Computer Science, Web Development, Web Design, and using these skills to contribute to the community.
-- 🌱 I’m currently learning Computer Science or more specifically web development
+- 🌱 I’m currently learning Computer Science or more specifically Web Development
-- 💞️ I’m looking to collaborate on a massive web development project and mainly do the front end work.
+- 💞️ I’m looking to collaborate on a massive Web Development project and mainly do the front end work.
 - 📫 How to reach me alexist8888@gmail.com or on discord Alex...#6160

 <!---